morsdor/bytepad-blog/content/post/what-happens-when-url-searched/index.md

 ## Persistent Connections and Caching
 Modern browsers often keep persistent connections to web servers and use caching mechanisms to optimize future requests.
 This allows them to fetch resources more efficiently and reduce loading times for subsequent visits to the same website.

+In summary, when you search a URL in your browser, it goes through the steps of parsing, DNS resolution, establishing a TCP connection, sending an HTTP request, processing the request on the server, receiving and rendering the response, fetching additional resources, and displaying the final web page on your screen.